ExtonHoward/Raven_Security_project/Raven_Security_Engagement.md

 * Require all passwords not be commonly used words, employees names, company names, or in the dictionary.

 ### MySQL Running as Root ###
 Found MySQL database on both Target 1 & Target 2 running with root credentials.
-This is not necessary as MySQL can be run as any user.
+This directly allowed for privilege escalation on Target 2.
+MySQL should not be running as a Root user.

 Mitigation
 * Remove Root credentials from the wp-config.php file.